chiru-labs/ERC721A/docs/migration.md

 ### Strings.toString

-The dependency on OpenZeppelin `Strings.toString` has been removed.
+Due to removal of OpenZeppelin, `Strings.toString` has been removed.

 Please use [`_toString`](erc721a.md#_toString) instead.

 ### supportsInterface

-Due to removal of OpenZeppelin, using `super.supportsInterface` in the function override will not work.
+Due to removal of OpenZeppelin, using `super.supportsInterface` in the function override may not work.

 When using with OpenZeppelin's libraries (e.g. ERC2981), you will have to do the following: